 The academic literature shows no school-controlled variable has a greater influence on student achievement than the quality of the teacher.
 Peer-reviewed statistical studies show that students lucky enough to have a top teacher make 1.5 times as much testable progress in a school year as those with average teachers.
-Harvard scholars have found that the best teachers are able to deliver effective instruction regardless of impact.
+Harvard scholars have found that the best some groups benefit and one found no visible impact.
 No study has found that choice negatively impacts student performance.